 In conclusion gum disease is destructive and very unhealthy and can contribute to premature death.
 On a brighter note it is controllable with good home care and regular dental visits to a caring dentist to get re-motivated to start flossing again (that you gave up, after running out of dental floss, after you were fired up after your previous dental visit).

-Telephone Simon Wenley and his team at The Dentists on 09 625 1411.
+Telephone The Dentists on 06 8442718.
 Your mercury free dentist who uses intra-oral cameras and digital x-rays so that you can become involved with your oral health.
 I recommend getting gum disease resolved before considering cosmetic dentistry.